 About a third of fertility issues are due to problems with the man.
 Another third are caused by problems with both the woman and the man.
 In both cases, using a sperm donor may offer an affordable, safe, low-intervention path to pregnancy.
 Finding a sperm donor in Houston is not hard, and choosing the right fertility clinic increases your odds of a successful, healthy, happy pregnancy.
-So if you’re considering a sperm donor, here’s what you need to know.
+So if you’re considering undergoing the sperm donation process, here’s what you need to know.

 Fertilization Basics: How Long Does it Take for Sperm to Reach the Egg?

 To understand the potential role of a sperm donor, you first must understand the basics of fertilization.
 So let’s do a quick sex-ed refresher.

 To create a baby, the sperm has to reach the egg.
 For this to happen, a man has to ejaculate into the woman, and his ejaculate has to contain enough sperm to travel to the egg.
 Once the sperm enters the woman's body through her vagina, it’s a mad dash to the egg.
 The faster a sperm can swim, the greater is its likelihood of reaching the egg.

 Fertilization requires a complex dance between the sperm and the egg.
 Once the egg is released, it will only live 12-24 hours.
 So sperm must make their journey quickly.
 Because sperm can live 5-7 days in a woman’s reproductive tract, slower swimming sperm may make their way to the egg if the man ejaculates in the woman a day or two before she ovulates.
 Indeed, research shows that the days right before ovulation are actually the best time to have sex since this gives the sperm sufficient time to travel to the egg.

 The amount of time it takes a sperm to travel to the egg depends on how fast the sperm can swim.
 Very fast sperm may make the journey in as little as a half hour.
 Slower swimming sperm can take hours or days to reach the egg.